GunerAI/SOC_Reporter/PRD.md

 **Done looks like**
 - Deterministic, policy-compliant Markdown + Timeline + HTML preview
 - Passes safety (defang) and lint gates
-- Requires < 5% edits on mature prompts
+- Requires < 5% edits

 **How (now)**
 Prompt engineering + tool-calling only (no SFT).